 - It offers a positive UX with a user-friendly UI.
 It mainly focuses on graphs and visuals, which can be supported with its customization tools.
 You need to have coding knowledge to set up event tracking.

-A blog posts that drive revenue report, which shows the exact revenue you get from a blog post:
+A report to measure the exact revenue you get from blog posts:

-Mixpanel and Amplitude are like fraternal twins.
-They are almost identical but not quite the same.
+Mixpanel and Amplitude are great tools for product data analysis, but they have limitations.
 Therefore, it requires a lot of research, reading, and experimenting to understand which one can benefit your product the most.

-Amplitude offers its users three main pricing plans such as Starter Plan, Growth Plan, and Enterprise Plan.
+Amplitude offers its users three main pricing plans: the Starter Plan, Growth Plan, and Enterprise Plan.
 The starter plan is free and includes a couple of main analytics features.
 Growth and Enterprise plans’ prices are undisclosed.

 Mixpanel is a product analytics tool, which helps you to understand your customer by analyzing customer interactions with your website/app/product.
 You can track user data in real-time to define user behaviors and market trends.

 Some of Amplitude’s competitors are Google Analytics, HockeyStack, and Mixpanel.